Divergent AMAZON RAINFOREST

-Join Divergent Travel Trips for our first-ever group trip into the Amazon Rainforest!
-While we have been on no less than 4 Amazon expeditions together, this is the first time we’re offering the opportunity for you to join us.
+Join Divergent Travel Trips for our second group trip into the Amazon Rainforest!
+While we have been on no less than 7 Amazon expeditions together, it’s one of our favorite places on the planet and we’re offering the opportunity for you to join us.

 Spend 7 days with us in the highly protected Tambopata Region of the Peruvian Amazon watching wildlife, immersing in the Amazonian culture, enjoying luxury eco-lodges, and searching for the ever-elusive jaguar.
-We saw one on our last visit!
+Yes, we have seen during previous visits!

 Our trip will be operated in partnership with an award-winning Amazon expedition company.
 This means we’ll have access to the best guides in the Peruvian Amazon – trust us when we say these guys are legends.
 They were born and raised in the Amazon, and know it intimately.